-Dallas was instrumental in developing Note in the Pocket and is a founding member of the Board of Directors.
-Her commitment to volunteerism began in college where she participated in programs that mentored troubled youth.
+Dallas was instrumental in developing the nonprofit, Note in the Pocket, was a founding member of its Board of Directors and serves as the first Executive Director.
+Her passion for youth and community volunteerism began in college where she worked with troubled youth.
 She has participated in and led dozens of volunteer committees through church and at her children’s schools.
 She is a former member of the Cardinal Gibbons Family Board.

-Mrs. Bonavita is a North Carolina native and has lived in Raleigh for over 20 years.
-She holds a BS in Parks and Recreation Management from Western Carolina University.
+Mrs. Bonavita is a North Carolina native and has lived in Raleigh for over 25 years with her husband Frank, their two grown children, and two dogs, Sloan and Chet.

 “I believe we all have a story to tell and I’m excited for the opportunity to help share Note in the Pocket’s story.
 This is such an exciting time for the organization to celebrate our accomplishments as we plan for continued growth and the opportunity to reach even more individuals.
 All with the goal of inspiring confidence through the power of our community.”

 Tia Clark is a recent ECU grad, obtaining her B.S.
 Degree in Public Health with a concentration in Community Health.
 As an Intern this summer, she looks forward to giving back to her community and making a difference.
 She’s always had a passion for giving back and helping kids whenever possible.
 Knowing the smiles she will put on a child’s face when they receive clothes from this organization, makes all the work worth the while.
 She is excited to be afforded this opportunity to work with Note in the pocket!

 Susan is the Clothing Distribution Coordinator here at Note in the Pocket.
 She has years of experience working in school systems and is looking to make differences in children’s lives in the community around her.
 In her free time, Susan enjoys traveling and spending time with her husband, daughter and 2 dogs.
 She enjoys cooking and baking also.